FlowFuse/node-red-dashboard/docs/en/contributing/guides/registration.md

 ### `config`

-This is made available by Node-RED as the input to the constructor, and can generally passed straight into the `.register` function without modification, it will be an object that maps all of the properties and values that have been described in the node's `.html` definition.
+This is made available by Node-RED as the input to the constructor, and can generally passed straight into the `.register` function without modification.
+It will be an object that maps all of the properties and values that have been described in the node's `.html` definition.

 ### `evts`

 We expose a range of different event handlers as part of the `register` function.
 All of these handlers run server (Node-RED) side.

-In some cases, it is possible to define full functions (that will run at the appropriate point in the event lifecycle), in other occasions, it's only possible to define a `true`/`false` value that informs Dashboard that you wish for the widget to send or subscribe to that event.
+In some cases, it is possible to define full functions (that will run at the appropriate point in the event lifecycle).
+In others, it's only possible to define a `true`/`false` value that informs Dashboard that you wish for the widget to send or subscribe to that event.

 A full breakdown of the event lifecycle can be found [here](../../contributing/guides/events.md).